Financing Higher Education: From Birth Through College

 Apply for Financial Aid

-Regardless of assets or income, a student should always apply for financial aid by submitting a FAFSA (Free Application for Federal Student Aid).
-First, many universities and scholarships require a FAFSA to be submitted for a student to be considered for merit aid.
+Regardless of assets or income, a student should always apply for financial aid by submitting a FAFSA, the Free Application for Federal Student Aid.
+First, many universities and scholarships require a FAFSA to be submitted for a student to be considered for merit aid and tuition discounts.
 Second, as the cost of college rises, an increasing amount of middle & high-income families will be considered eligible for need-based aid.
 The application is free, so there is no financial downside.

 Two things to note about the FAFSA:

 • FAFSA Deadlines: The FAFSA form is available on October 1st of each year.
-Ideally, the FAFSA should be submitted as soon as possible after October 1st to ensure the best chance of receiving aid.
+Ideally, the FAFSA should be submitted as soon as possible after October 1st to ensure the best chance of receiving aid since aid is provided on a rolling basis.
 The longer you wait to submit the FAFSA, the less total aid remains available.

 Weigh the Pros and Cons of Applying Early Decision